tayganr/purviewlab/modules/module01.md

 [http://aka.ms/purviewlab/q01](http://aka.ms/purviewlab/q01)

-1. Which of the following Microsoft Purview pricing meters is serverless and used to support data map population through scanning and ingestion jobs?
+1. Which of the following Microsoft Purview pricing meters is **serverless** and used to support **data map population** through scanning and ingestion jobs?

     A ) Capacity Units
     B ) vCore Hours
     C ) Neither

-2. Which of the following Microsoft Purview pricing meters is always on and used to support data map consumption through capacity and storage?
+2. Which of the following Microsoft Purview pricing meters is **always on** and used to support **data map consumption** through capacity and storage?

     A ) Capacity Units
     B ) vCore Hours
     C ) Neither

-3. Which Microsoft Purview feature is included and billed with the consumption of the data map?
+3. Which Microsoft Purview **feature** is included and billed with the consumption of the **data map**?

     A ) Data Estate Insights
     B ) Search and browse of data assets
     C ) SQL DevOps access

-4. Which predefined Microsoft Purview role provides access to manage data sources?
+4. Which predefined Microsoft Purview role provides access to **manage data sources**?

     A ) Purview Data Reader
     B ) Purview Data Curator